Axil31/The-Book-Look/README.md

 After step 4 is completed run the command
 ### `npm start`
 In a few minutes the development server will start and you would be able to see the Web Application on  http://localhost:3000 in your browser.

+# Sample data for testing

+# User login credentials
+Email: axil3108@gmail.com
+Password: zxcvbnm

+Email: 201701220@daiict.ac.in
+Password: zxcvbnm

+# Vendor login credentials
+Email: btechproj2021@gmail.com
+Password: 12345678

+# Admin login credentials
+The Admin can login by navigating to the link http://localhost:3000/admin.
+Email: projectadmin@gmail.com
+Password: zxcvbnm

+# Add book
+ISBN: 9780241970560
+ISBN: 9780805210408
+ISBN: 9780812988406
+ISBN: 9781538719640
+ISBN: 9780143418658

+# Sign up
+All the fields are mandatory and a working email will be required as email verification will be done.